 Language Where?
 Notes

-Awk base41.tgz, awk (1)
+Awk base47.tgz, awk

 lang/gawk GNU awk

-C, C++ comp41.tgz, gcc(1) The C/C++ compilers in the base system have been audited and they have several security enhancements (e.g. ProPolice) enabled by default.
-Please see $gcc-local(1)$ for details.
-They

-will also emit warnings when using unsafe functions such as sprintf(), strcpy(), strcat(), tmpnam(), etc. Note that most platforms use gcc 3.3.5, but some still use 2.95.3.
+C, C++ comp47.tgz, gcc(1) The C/C++ compilers in the base system have been audited and they have several security enhancements (e.g. ProPolice) enabled by default.
+Please see gcc-local(1) for details.
+They will also emit warnings when using unsafe functions such as sprintf(), strcpy(), strcat(), tmpnam(), etc. Note that most platforms use gcc 3.3.5, but some still use 2.95.3.

 C, C++ lang/gcc These compilers have not gone through the security audit and do not contain security enhancements like those in the base system.
 The compilers are renamed egcc, eg++, etc. to avoid confusion with their counterparts in the base system.

 Caml lang/ocaml Objective Caml

 COBOL lang/open-cobol

 Erlang lang/erlang

-Fortran comp41.tgz, g77 (1) Only Fortran 77 support.
+Fortran comp47.tgz, g77 (1) Only Fortran 77 support.

 lang/gcc Fortran 95 is also supported by egfortran in gcc 4.0 and above.
 This new compiler is available as a subpackage (g95) of gcc.

 Haskell lang/ghc

 lang/nhc98

-Java devel/jdk Sun JDK - no packages available; see build instructions below.
+Java devel/jdk Sun JDK - only 1.7 as a package; for older version see build instructions below.

 lang/classpath essential core class libraries for Java

 lang/kaffe

+lang/jikes Fast compiler, works well.
+This needs a "run-time jar", the bytecode version of all the standard API.